Cocodog2014/fixdq-Prod/DEPLOYMENT.md

 ## 6) Notes
 - Keep `index.html` in the repo root pointing to `/src/main.jsx` for local dev only.
 Production content comes from `docs/index.html` (built output).
 - The “US Citizenship” button uses a normal anchor.
 On production, the site should load and the header should be clickable.
 If a click still appears “dead,” open Console to check for any asset 404s or CSP errors.
+- SPA routing: We include `public/404.html` so direct route loads (e.g., `/fmcsa-compliance`) fall back to the SPA entry point on GitHub Pages.

 ---